nikithasri-168/BigData_Project/README.md

 - Preprocessing and cleaning of unstructured text data
 - Word count and word co-occurrence analysis
 - Identification of top keywords and trending topics
-- Data visualization using Tableau and Matplotlib
+- Data visualization using Matplotlib
 - Scalable processing with Hadoop MapReduce on HDFS

 ## How It Works